vijaykumar18/BNE-HPC/README.md

 ### 3. Output Data

 The output will be generated in the specified folder structure.
-Data can be downloaded via Globus Traer or retrieved from the
+Data can be downloaded via Globus.